bhargavinagaraj0-dev/uber-homepage-clone/README.md

 # uber-homepage-clone

-A simple uber landing page clone built using HTML and CSS.
+This is a simple static clone of the Uber home page.

+## Built with
+- HTML
+- CSS

+## Project Goal
+This project was created as a beginner frontend project to improve HTML and CSS skills.